2023 Louisiana wildfires: Tiger Island fire

 On August 22, a fire started in Beauregard Parish, before spreading to numerous areas of the Parish.
 Power outages occurred in Singer, Louisiana, and a main water line north of Singer burned due to the fires, forcing the Beauregard Parish Police Jury to shut off water from the connecting water lines, including water lines to Merryville.
 The fire spread further after a gusty thunderstorm produced wind gusts of over 40 mph.
 At least ten buildings were destroyed by the fires.
 The town of Evans was also under a mandatory evacuation order.
 348 loads of water and nearly 161,000 gallons were used with firefighting efforts.
 On August 25, evacuation orders were issued for Bancroft and Junction.
-Two days later, on August 27, the fire grew in size to 33,000 acre, and, according to officials, became the largest wildfire ever recorded in the state.
-On August 29, the fire was only 50 percent contained as the fire burned more than 50,000 acre.
+Two days later, on August 27, the fire grew in size, and, according to officials, eventually became the largest wildfire ever recorded in the state.
+On August 29, the fire was only 50 percent contained.
 The Louisiana State Department of Agriculture and Forestry said the fire had been caused by arson.
 Rainfall across western portions of the fire in early September 2023 helped firefighters to increase the containment of the wildfire to 65 percent.
 The community of Neale was also burned.
 One death occurred in Singer.